edman/edman.github.io/about.md

 structures*, such as on the succinct representation of Json documents.

 ![About SK Planet](/assets/about-sk.jpg)
 <p class="caption">Probably my favorite place in SK Planet.
-Late night pool,
+After work pool,
 anyone?</p>

 In early 2015 I was a backend engineering intern at [SK